wal-co/D-D_Obsidian_vaults/src/site/notes/The Gribbits Detective Agency/Players/Fah'Que Turnskull.md

 >You can roll $1d4$ in place of the normal damage of your unarmed strike or monk weapon.
 This die changes as you gain monk levels, as shown in the Martial Arts column of the Monk table
 >
 > When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven’t already taken a bonus action this turn.
+>[!tip]+ Savage Attacks
+> When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit

 # Other proficiencies